-A person’s language patterns and accent can impact their access to mental and physical healthcare.
-How can we overcome this bias and ensure equitable treatment for everyone, regardless of how they sound?
+A person’s voice can determine their access to mental and physical healthcare.
+How can we ensure equitable treatment for everyone, regardless of how they sound?

 Think back to the last time you scheduled a doctor’s appointment.
 Was it an easy process, or did you stumble on some puzzling roadblocks?

 We all have minds and bodies that benefit from periodic check-ups, yet gaining access to mental and physical care can often be elusive.

 Some of the obstacles we encounter are within our control: maybe we have fears about seeking professional help because we think it means something is wrong with us.

 At other times, things beyond our control get in the way.
 Our insurance, for instance, may limit our choice of the resources we have access to.

 These hurdles may come as no surprise – many of us have personally experienced them.
 But here’s something you probably have never considered to be a roadblock to accessing care: how you speak and sound, and even your name.

 A 2016 study by Heather Kugelmass (“Sorry, I’m Not Accepting New Patients”) examined how the way a person speaks and sounds – their language patterns and accent – influenced their access to mental healthcare.

 Kugelmass hired actors to call therapists across New York City and leave voicemails requesting an appointment.
 The content of these voicemails was identical: each person called with the same symptoms, the same insurance coverage, and the same request for an appointment at the same timeslots.
 But while the content of the messages remained the same, the word choice, grammar, and accent the actors used varied.
 Kugelmass made each speaker sound like a middle-class or working-class caller, and also made them give a name with their message that signaled that the caller was likely to be Black or White.

 Over 300 psychotherapists each received two voice messages: either from (implied) Black and White middle-class callers or from (implied) Black and White working-class callers.